pretorh/lfs-notes/steps/5-bootable.md

 chmod -v a+x /etc/grub.d/11_lfs
 ```

-`11_lfs` is used here is to sort this file after the default `10_linux` file.
+`11_lfs` is used here to sort this file after the default `10_linux` file.
 This file includes all kernels with "lfs" in their name

 ### using the host's boot partition